Lazarus-AI/impl_utils/README.md

 8. Copy the "Application (client) ID" - this is your ONE_DRIVE_CLIENT_ID
 9. Copy the "Directory (tenant) ID" - this is your ONE_DRIVE_TENANT_ID
 10. For client secret:
-    1. In the left sidebar, click "Certificates & secrets"
+    1. In the left sidebar, click "Certificates & secrets" (or in the client credentials line on the main page)
     2. Click "+ New client secret"
     3. Add a description
     4. Choose an expiry period